othanachan/.github/profile/README.md

 # Othanachan Labs

-A platform to ideate, incube and launch innovations.
+A launch pad to ideate and incubate innovations